 Engine Modes

-Programmatic vs Admin UI mode.
+Programmatic vs Interactive mode.

 superapp supports two engine modes that control how permissions and connections are managed.
 Choose the mode that matches your team's workflow.